Tiffany Valentine: Season One

 Stuffing Nica in the trunk of her Pontiac, Tiffany drives to her newly purchased home to meet with realtor Gladys.
 Under the guise of Jennifer Tilly, she tells the realtor she and her fiancé will be moving in immediately and that it was her fiancé's childhood home.
 Before driving away, Gladys gives Tiffany a package that she had already received in the mail.
 She then gets Nica out of the trunk and takes her into the house, keeping her bound and gagged before leaving her alone inside.

 With Jake no longer willing to help Chucky, he and Tiffany set their sights on his cousin, Junior.
 While at the funeral for Junior's mother, Tiffany arrives uninvited and approaches his father Logan.
 Kissing him in front of everyone, she quickly turns around and leaves without saying another word.
 Later that night, Tiffany drives to the Wheeler house, and honks her horn for Junior to come out.
-Giving him some Swedish meatballs, she says that it is a gift and claims that their Logan's favourite.
+Giving him some Swedish meatballs, she says that it is a gift and claims that they're Logan's favourite.
 She then asks if Jake is home, but Junior changes the subject and questions what she was doing with Logan at the funeral.
 She acts surprised that Logan never told him about them, and tells him not to tell anyone that she was there, before quickly leaving in her car.